cerndb/flume-ng-audit-db/log-file-source.md

 ## Log event parser

 A parser is used to convert log events to Flume events can be implemented and configured with .reader.parser.
 The default parser creates a Flume event with a header (log_event_timestamp) containing the log event timestamp and the body is the event text.
+The value of this header is a string with the following format: "yyyy-MM-dd'T'HH:mm:ssZ".

 Another parser is included (ToJSONLogEventParser), this parser creates a Flume event with no headers and the body is a JSON object with the timestamp and text of the log event.
 In order to use this parser, the agent should be configured as following: